Is There an Odds Shift for the Steelers Following the Metcalf Trade?

 Licensed operators in Pennsylvania aren't just playing by the rules, they're playing it safe.
 Strict security protocols and responsible gambling practices are mandatory, ensuring a fair and secure environment for all.
 But for those who need a break, self-exclusion programs offer a way to step back, while resources provided by the PGCB are readily available for anyone struggling with gambling addiction.
 Remember, responsible gambling is always the winning play.

-Yes, online gambling is legal in PA.
-Many forms of gambling online are legal throughout the state of Pennsylvania including but not limited to casinos, sports betting, poker, and more.
-You can find all legal forms of online gambling here on PennStakes.
+Yes, iGaming is legal in PA.
+Many forms of online iGaming are legal throughout the state of Pennsylvania including but not limited to casinos, sports betting, poker, and more.
+You can find all legal forms of iGaming here on PennStakes.

-Online casinos, sports betting, slots, table games, poker, lottery, charitable bingo, and instant-win scratch-off tickets are all legal froms of online gambling.
-You can also participate in daily fantasy sports (DFS) through popular gambling options like DraftKings and FanDuel.
+Online casinos, sports betting, slots, table games, poker, lottery, charitable bingo, and instant-win scratch-off tickets are all legal froms of iGaming.
+You can also participate in daily fantasy sports (DFS) through popular platforms like DraftKings and FanDuel.

-You must be 21 years old to gamble in PA at online and retail casinos, gambling sites, and more.
+You must be 21 years old to do any iGaming in PA.
 The lottery and instant-win tickets only require you to be at least 18 years old to play.

-Online gambling became legal in PA in 2017.
-It wasn't until 2019, however, when gambling sites finally went live for Penn residents to begin using.
+iGaming became legal in PA in 2017.
+It wasn't until 2019, however, when sites finally went live for Pennsylvania residents to begin using.
+Since then the state has been one of the top revenue-grossing states in the iGaming space.

 Gambling winnings exceeding $600 may be subject to state and federal taxes in Pennsylvania.